johnperry-math/AoC2023/README.md

 It only took me an embarrassingly long time to line up the data and the coefficients! :blush:

-Satisfying the compiler in Part 2 was tedious, but not especially hard.

 This was surprisingly easy for a Day 6.
 I can see how it could easily go awry for someone who didn't check for the edge case, or who didn't recall how the decimal system works.

+#### Ada

+Satisfying the compiler in Part 2 was tedious, but not especially hard.

+#### Rust

+Translating the Ada to Rust was straightforward.

 ## Day 7: Camel Cards